clement7903/-ArtificialIntelligence---HarvardCS50AI/README.md

 # ArtificialIntelligence---HarvardCS50AI
-Repository of projects/homework from CS50AI free online course
+Repository of projects/homework from CS50AI free online course by Harvard

+This repository and starting codes are found on [CS50’s Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/2020/)

+The following projects were submitted:
+1. Project 0 - [Degrees]
+2. Project 0 - Tic-Tac-Toe